|

 to frustrate the arrival of the Messiah into the human race.

-The only reason to "leave this realm" would be the attempt to
+The only other reason to "leave this realm" would be the attempt to

 destroy the "true humanity" factor within the human race and thus